Gallien-Krueger: History

 Robert Gallien started his company, then named GMT, from his garage in 1968 in San Jose, California, while working as an engineer for Hewlett-Packard.
 His first amps were the GMT 226A and 226B (named after their power output) and were unconventional in their design because they were built around transistors instead of tubes.
-Carlos Santana was one of the first to buy a GMT 226A (serial #6) and it can be clearly seen in the Woodstock movie.
+Carlos Santana was one of the first to buy a GMT 226A (serial #6).

-In the early 1970s Bob Gallien teamed up with fellow HP engineer Rich Krueger and the company was renamed from GMT (Gallien-Martin-Taylor) to Gallien-Krueger.
+In the early 1970s, Bob Gallien teamed up with fellow HP engineer Rich Krueger and the company was renamed from GMT (Gallien-Martin-Taylor) to Gallien-Krueger.
 Although Rich Krueger is no longer involved in the company it has retained his name.
-In 1983 Gallien-Krueger launched the bass amplifier that would define the future of the company, the 800RB.
+In 1983, Gallien-Krueger launched the bass amplifier that would define the future of the company, the 800RB.
 The GK sound is defined by a dry "growl" and a quick reaction from the class H power amplifier.
-GK engineered the MB200, which was the smallest and lightest 200W bass amp available when it launched, and the 250BL, the first channel-switching bass amp.
+GK engineered the 200MB, which was the smallest and lightest 200W bass amp available when it launched, and the 250BL, the first channel-switching bass amp.

 The company stopped producing electric guitar amplifiers in the early 1990s but continues to make bass amplifiers and bass cabinets.
-In November, 2013, the company paid a fine to the FCC for producing non-compliant digital radio products.
+In November 2013, the company paid a fine to the FCC for producing non-compliant digital radio products.